chiang-yuan/ProDAR/README.md

 pip install torch-geometric
 ```
 where `${TORCH}` and `${CUDA}` should be repalced by the PyTorch and CUDA version (`TORCH=1.10.0` and `CUDA=cu113` for this specific environment)
+3. Extra packages (if not installed by previous steps) may be installed via pip wheel

 ## Data